 Fault Percentages and Shared Fault

 In some cases, an accident may be the result of errors on the part of each of the drivers involved.
 In these situations, the insurance companies may agree to a shared fault determination.
-Fault can be determined at 100 percent for one party, 50/50 for two, or any other range of percentages.
+Fault can be determined at 100% for one driver, 50% for each driver, or any other range of percentages.

 As part of your insurance policy contract, you have the right to disagree with a fault determination and appeal the decision.
-Every insurance company has a procedure in place by which you will be permitted to state your case and offer evidence for why you believe the fault determination to be incorrect.
+Every insurance company has an ombudsman or procedures in place you can use to state your case and offer evidence for why you believe the fault determination is incorrect.
 If needed, a third-party mediator will be brought in to hear the appeal and make a final decision based on all of the evidence.
 All parties involved will have to abide by that decision once it is made.